wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.0 =
-* New feature: predict winner of a match instead of the score.
-* New feature: multiple joker support.
+* New feature: multiple joker support, or disable jokers.
 * New shortcode: display the score of a single user with [fp-user-score].
-* New shortcode: display a chart in a page or posting with [fp-chart].
 * Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up.
 * Some additions to the custom rankings admin screen.
-* Added contextual help to admin screens.
-Moved informative text on admin pages to these help tabs (needs WordPress 3.3 or higher).
 * New options for points a team gets for a win or draw (for the Groups page).
 This makes the plugin more suitable for sports that don't use the 3-point rule for wins.
-* New option to show team photo's on team listing page.
+* New option to show team photos on team listing page.
-* New option to show venue photo's on venue listing page.
+* New option to show venue photos on venue listing page.
 * Changed image selection to WordPress 3.5 Media Uploader for WordPress version 3.5.
+* Added contextual help to admin screens.
+Moved informative text on admin pages to these help tabs (needs WordPress 3.3 or higher).
 * Bug fix: old values were shown after a save of a match or a question in the admin (cache is now flushed after a save).
+* Bug fix: prediction form shortcode did not update values when used in a post (thanks BruceFeuillette for reporting the bug).
+* Bug fix: user selector widget did not work in WordPress installs with default permalink setting (thanks Tomas Jonsson to for reporting this).
+* Bug fix: ranking selector did not work in WordPress installs with default permalink setting (related to bug in user selector widget).
+* Bug fix: pie charts where not updated correctly for user defined rankings once such a ranking was selected on the charts page.

+= 2.2.5 =
+* Bug fix: CSV upload in matches admin was not working (thanks BruceFeuillette for reporting the bug).

 = 2.2.4 =
 * Bug fix: removed a non-working option (prediction type) from the plugin option screen (thanks Matías for sending the screenshot).
 The prediction type will probably be in version 2.3.0.